ndiamant/blackboxProject/INSTRUCTIONS.md

 ======
 #### downloadFiles
-_getTextFiles(indexDirectory, targetDirectory, targetText, userName)_ takes
+_downloadFiles(indexDirectory, targetDirectory, targetText, userName)_ takes
 * indexDirectory: the string name of a directory containing as many whitebox index files as you want
 * targetDirectory: the string name of a  directory to write java files into
 * targetText: text to filter for